mreider/mreider.com/markdown/fun/trader-joes-bros.md

 author = "Matt Reider"
 +++

-There are three supermarkets within a five minute bike ride of our flat.
-Two are in the local shopping center — Merkur Markt, and Hofer.
-The third is Billa — next to Rudolphstraße station.
+There are three supermarkets within a five-minute bike ride of our flat: Merkur Markt, Hofer, and Billa.

+---

+### Merkur Markt
 Merkur Markt has the most variety.
 You can find veggie dogs, sushi rolls, and lots of fresh produce.
-There are also giant home-made gummy bears.
-Big fan.
+They even have giant homemade gummy bears, which I’m a big fan of.

+### Billa
-The Billa isn’t as nice as Merkur, but it works.
-The one near my office sells tuna sandwiches for €2.40.
-I like their budget cole slaw too, which is tastier than the Safeway drippy version back home.
+Billa isn’t as nice as Merkur, but it does the job.
+The location near my office sells tuna sandwiches for €2.40, and their budget coleslaw is surprisingly good—much better than the drippy Safeway version back home.

+### Hofer
-And then there is Hofer.
-It’s the opposite of Merkur — no variety.
-Inexpensive and limited.
+And then there’s Hofer.
+It’s the opposite of Merkur: inexpensive, but with very limited variety.

-Everyone bags their own groceries in Austria — and the cashiers expect you to move quickly.
-At Merkur or Billa this can be a bit stressful.
-At Hofer it is an all out crisis.
+Everyone bags their own groceries in Austria, and the cashiers expect you to move quickly.
+At Merkur or Billa, it can be a bit stressful.
+At Hofer, it’s an all-out crisis.
 There’s no way to keep up.
-Someone else’s groceries get thrown down the chute before yours are out of the way.
-The stress is worth it when you get the bill.
+Before you can finish bagging your groceries, someone else’s items are already being thrown down the chute.
+Still, the stress is worth it when you see the bill.

+---

+## Hofer and Aldi
 Hofer is owned by Aldi, the same company behind Trader Joe’s.
-Things are pretty bare bones at both stores.
-There is only one brand of milk, butter, and eggs.
+Both stores are pretty bare-bones, offering only one brand of staples like milk, butter, and eggs.

-One thing Hofer (and Aldi) have that Trader Joe’s doesn’t is the middle aisle.
-In the UK People call it “treasure aisle-land” and “the wonder aisle.”
-It’s a random pile of discounted things in no particular order.
-A pair of boots next to a wall clock alongside some boxing gloves.
+One unique thing Hofer (and Aldi) has that Trader Joe’s doesn’t is the middle aisle.
+In the UK, it’s nicknamed “Treasure Aisle-land” or “The Wonder Aisle.”
+It’s a random assortment of discounted items in no particular order: a pair of boots next to a wall clock, alongside some boxing gloves.

+---

+## A Tale of Two Brothers
-Aldi was founded by two German brothers who had a grocery store in Essen.
-Later they got into a fight and split the company in half.
-Hofer and Trader Joe’s are owned by Aldi South.
-Marché, in france, is owned by Aldi North.
-No idea if there’s a middle aisle in that one.
+Aldi was founded by two German brothers who ran a grocery store in Essen.
+Later, they had a falling out and split the company in half.
+Hofer and Trader Joe’s are owned by Aldi South, while Aldi North owns Marché in France.
+No idea if Aldi North stores have a middle aisle, but it’d be fun to find out.

-Our friend Scott works for Adidas — founded by another pair German brothers in the 1920's.
-They broke the company in half too.
-Adidas North on one side.
-Adidas South, otherwise known as Puma, on the other.
-It’d be awesome to see either brand in treasure-aisle-land someday.
+Interestingly, our friend Scott works for Adidas, which was also founded by two German brothers in the 1920s.
+Like Aldi, they split the company after a fight.
+Adidas North became the Adidas we know, while Adidas South turned into Puma.

+It’d be amazing to see Adidas or Puma gear pop up in Treasure Aisle-land someday.